 Sunday within the Octave of the Nativity

 Today is the Sunday within the Octave of the Nativity.
-It is of semi-double rite.
-The displaced Sunday's Mass and Office are transferred from the 26th December this year to today.
-Whenever the Nativity or the feasts of St. Stephen, St. John or the Holy Innocents fall on a Sunday the Sunday is transferred with its Office.
+It is of semi-double rite and its liturgical colour is white.
+The displaced Sunday's Mass and Office are transferred from the 25th December this year to today.
+Whenever the feast of the Nativity or the feasts of St. Stephen, St. John or the Holy Innocents fall on a Sunday then the Sunday is transferred with its Office to the 30th December.

-At Mattins the Incipit of the Epistle to the Romans was traditionally assigned to the 30th but was moved to the 29th in the 1911-13 reform, so today the first nocturn lessons are a continuation from Romans.
+At Mattins all is sung as on the feast of the Nativity except the lessons.
+In the first nocturn the Incipit of the Epistle to the Romans was traditionally assigned to the 30th but was moved to the 29th in the 1911-13 reform, so today the first nocturn lessons are a continuation from Romans.
 In the second nocturn the lessons are from St. Leo on the Nativity.
 In the third nocturn the homily is taken from St. Augustine's writings on the second chapter of St. Luke's Gospel.
-At Lauds the antiphons from the Nativity are sung with the Dominical psalms.
-The chapter and antiphon on the Benedictus are proper to the Sunday.
-A commemoration of the Octave of the Nativity is sung.
+The Te Deum is sung.
+At Lauds the antiphons from the Nativity, Quem vidistis etc., are sung with the Dominical psalms.
+The chapter and antiphon on the Benedictus are proper to the Sunday as is the collect.
+Following the collect of the Sunday a commemoration is sung of the Octave of the Nativity.

-At the Hours the antiphons are from the Nativity and the psalmody is festal.
-At Prime Pss.
-53, 118(i), 118(ii) are sung and the lectio brevis is proper to the Sunday, Itaque jam non est servus.
-The hymns of the Little Hours are of course sung to the melody of the Doxology in honour of the Incarnation, Jesu tibi sit gloria etc.
+At the Hours the antiphons from Lauds are sung with the festal psalms.are from the Nativity and the psalmody is festal.
+The hymns of the Hours are sung with the Doxology of the Incarnation.
+At Prime (Pss.
+53, 118i, & 118ii) the lectio brevis is proper to the Sunday, Itaque jam non est servus.

 Vespers of the Nativity are sung, from the chapter of the Sunday within the Octave with a commemoration of the following day's feast of St. Silvester and of the Octave of the Nativity.

-In the 'liturgical books of 1962' today is a day within the Octave of the Nativity.
+In the 'liturgical books of 1962' today is the sixth day within the Octave of the Nativity.
 Mattins has the antiphons and psalmody of the Nativity (with the shortened Ps.
 88 ) and one nocturn of three lessons from occuring scripture, the Epistle of St. Paul to the Romans.
-In the Old Rite when the sixth day within the Octave was celebrated there were second nocturn lessons again from St. Leo and third nocturn lessons from St. Ambrose, these of course just get excised.
-Festal Lauds are celebrated.
-At the Hours ferial antiphons and psalmody are used.
-There is no proper Doxology (or melody) at the hymns of the Little Hours in honour of the Incarnation and the short lesson at Prime is 'of the season'.
+(In the Old Rite when the sixth day within the Octave was celebrated there were second nocturn lessons again from St. Leo and third nocturn lessons from St. Ambrose, these of course just get excised).
+At the Hours ferial antiphons and psalmody are sung.
+There is no proper Doxology (or melody) at the hymns of the Hours and the short lesson at Prime is 'of the season'.
 Mass is celebrated of a day within the Octave, Puer natus with but one collect.
 Vespers are of the Nativity with no commemorations.